 Types of shoes every young lady needs

 While it is nearly impossible to exhaust the different kinds of shoes you need, this piece will attempt to cover the most practical shoes you should ideally have.
-These range from everyday wear to that special glass shoe you’ve tucked away for special occasions.
+These range from everyday wear and utility shoes like clog rain boots,to that special glass shoe you’ve tucked away for special occasions.
 Here are the top shoes you need;

 1. Lace-up sneakers